shidhins/spree-batch-products/README.md

 ============

 To incorporate the BatchProducts extension into your Spree application, add the following to your Gemfile:
-`gem 'spree_batch_products', :git => 'git://github.com/minustehbare/spree-batch-products.git'`
+`gem 'spree_batch_products', github: 'jumph4x/spree-batch-products', branch: '3-0-stable'`

 There are a number of different branches corresponding to different Spree versions.
 The extension does not change much between branches other than the spree-core dependency.
 Use the `:branch => <branch name>` directive if you are not working with edge Spree and instead are using an older version.

 Follow it up with a `bundle install`.

-When your bundle has finished, mirror the assets and migrations into your migrations folder with `rake spree_batch_products:install` and then run `rake db:migrate`.
+When your bundle has finished, mirror the assets and migrations into your migrations folder with `rails g spree_batch_products:install` and then run `rake db:migrate`.
 This will create the ProductDatasheet(s) model and database table along with the handy statistic fields listed above.

 If you are using DelayedJob, the Jobs table should already be created, or it will be created when you install DelayedJob.